Rimagination/sola/README.md

 The goal of `sola` is to provide tools for solar resource assessment and utilization.
-The package implements functions for calculating solar radiation based on daylight hours, latitude, and other related parameters.
+The package implements functions for calculating solar radiation based on sunshine hours, latitude, and other related parameters.
 The main advantage of `sola` is the use of vectorized operations, allowing efficient computation of large datasets.